Sankalan13/cisco-demo/README.md

 - Due to lack of a paid LLM subscription, it was difficult working with free available versions.
 A monthly subscription for Claude was purchased for $23.60.
 - Claude Pro Plan includes a 5 hour session time lock with model usage constraints that made development slow and inconsistent

+## What I learnt

+- Good LLM support agents are expensive
+- Instrumenting a dotnet service is not as easy as its put out to be
+- Makefile is great at a lot of things over shell script but shell is still great at fine grain user control to the workflow

 ## Further improvements

 Provided with the $100 Claude Max subscription, further improvements would have been made to the current framework.
 The pro version model usage cap was reached within 3 days of development work and buying the Max subscription was not possible.

-- Added instrumentation to all non golang services so that line and conditional coverage can be extracted at runtime
+Maxed out all my free usage on tools like Cursor and Windsurf for multiple accounts.
+The project was built from Friday to Sunday.
+With the initial plan to submit the assignment on Wednesday, I would have changed:

+- Add helm chart deployments and helmfile with test job as helm test hook using helmfile, currently using Kustomize for deployments
 - Added unit tests and collected unit tests coverage since not all services has unit tests
 - Added contract tests between the consumers and producers in the microservice architecture
 - Added UI tests for critical priority happy case user lifecycle flows
+- Improved test data management
+- Improved line coverage for golang services